LassiHeikkila/mokki-monitor/README.md

 The library currently supports HTTP GET and POST, which should be enough for this application.

 ## InfluxDB
 Parsed data is POSTed to influxdb.
-Parameters like URL, org name and bucket are given with config file (see Config section) and auth token is given as enviromental variable.
+Parameters like URL, org name, bucket and auth token are given with config file (see Config section).

 ## Config
 Config is JSON formatted file, default path is `/etc/mokki.json`, but path can be changed with `-conf` flag